codefrydev/Updates/README.md

 ### Install .NET SDK
 - [Visit Here And Install .NET SDK](https://dotnet.microsoft.com/en-us/download)
 - It is Straight forward for all platform.
-- For Window user Follow below video for more
+- For Windows user Follow below video for more

 {{< youtube EqD1H4T340A >}}